 Unlike most other states, West Virginia does not offer a state supplementary payment to SSI (additional money over and above the monthly payment from the federal government).

-To receive a copy of your medical records to provide to Social Security with your disability application, health care providers may charge you up to $0.75 per page and a search fee of no more than $10.
-There is no limit on how much your total charge may be.
+To receive a copy of your medical records to provide to Social Security with your disability application, health care providers can charge you up to $0.75 per page, along with a search fee of no more than $10.
+There is no limit on how much your total charge can be.

 500 Quarrier Street